ali4zimi/rubab/README.md

 # Rubab

-A web music player built with VueJS.
-The name is taken from an Afghan instrument.
+A web music player built with VueJS and inspired by Spotify.
+The name is taken from an Afghan instrument 'Rubab'.

 ## Contribution